Danny908/Duality/README.md

 </div>
 ```

-The header comes with the next default styles (You can add your styles in your own .css file).
+The header comes with the next default styles (You can add/overwrite the styles in your own .css file).

 ```scss
   .ngx-header {